-Travel Tips for an unforgetable trip
+Travel Tips for an unforgettable trip

 How to get to Slovakia

-Fly to any bigger European cities such as a Krakow, Vienna, Prague, Budapest or Bratislava.
+Fly to any bigger European cities such as Krakow, Vienna, Prague, Budapest or Bratislava.
 From there either take a public transport or drive to Poprad.
 I flew into Vienna from New Delhi with Austrian Airlines and then drove from Vienna to Poprad, which took around 5 hours.
 The cheapest way to get from Vienna to Poprad is by bus which costs 15€ – 35€ and takes 6h 30m.
-However, if you are travelling across many European countries then Eurail Global Pass works out cheaper as well as provide the freedom to catch any train any time without worrying about train timetables.
+However, if you are travelling across many European countries then Eurail Global Pass works out cheaper as well as provides the freedom to catch any train any time without worrying about train timetables.

 How to travel locally in Slovakia